-Food and Wine, Flower and Garden, Holidays, Arts… whatever Epcot is celebrating it’s always great to add another layer onto the smorgasbord of cultural immersion.
+Food and Wine (affiliate link), Flower and Garden, Holidays, Arts… whatever Epcot is celebrating it’s always great to add another layer onto the smorgasbord of cultural immersion.
 However, you have to have a plan here, because it is a serious budget buster.

 I’m not even just talking about the food, which while amazing, can really dig you into a hole if you go after everything you can.
 There are so many festival events that can add up against you too.
 My advice is to grab one of the festival booklets and make a plan.
 Making sure you budget for food and souvenirs, maybe with a little cushion.